stephenjohnlimb/gradlekafka/README.md

 as the `Chart.yaml` has `appVersion` at `1.0-SNAPSHOT`.

 #### Deploy it via helm
-Now run just check the helm chart is Ok with:
+Now run just check the helm chart is OK with:
-- `helm lint .\gradle-kafka`
+- `helm lint .\helm`
-- `helm --dry-run --debug install my-gradle-kafka .\gradle-kafka`
+- `helm --dry-run --debug install my-gradle-kafka .\helm`

 Check the values that would be employed in the `configMap` are pulled through OK.

 If all is OK (and your indentation isn't out of whack), just deploy it:
-- `helm install my-gradle-kafka .\gradle-kafka`
+- `helm install my-gradle-kafka .\helm`

 You can then use `kubectl get services` and `kubectl get pods`.

 ### Now test it out again!